Angelo-student/THIOA/README.md

 while strictly adhering to industrial curvature constraints.
 Notably, it outperforms state-of-the-art like GA-EAX algorithm at higher point densities.
 On the 55 test cases of TSPLIB, the average path length was reduced by 8.6% in high-density scenarios.

+This code was developed on Matlab 2023b and requires the parallel acceleration package of Matlab.
+For solving the tsp problem, we used the ga-eax algorithm.